Permanent secretary: New Zealand

+Norway

+The Permanent Under-Secretary of State of the Ministry of Foreign Affairs in Norway is the ministry's top civil servant.

 Pakistan

 In Pakistan, the equivalent position is called Federal Secretary and is the highest ranking permanent civil servant in a federal ministry.

 Singapore

 In Singapore, permanent secretaries have to retire after a ten-year term even if they are younger than the official retirement age of 62.
-This was introduced in 2000 as part of the Public Service Leadership scheme, to provide opportunities for younger officers from the Administrative Service — the elite arm of the Civil Service — to rise up the ranks.
+This was introduced in 2000 as part of the Public Service Leadership scheme, to provide opportunities for younger officers from the Administrative Service – the elite arm of the Civil Service – to rise up the ranks.

 Sri Lanka

-In Sri Lanka, a "Secretary to the Ministry" (also known as Ministry Secretary or simply Secretary) is the administrative head of a ministry and is appointed by the President of Sri Lanka.
+In Sri Lanka, a "secretary to the ministry" (also known as ministry secretary or simply secretary) is the administrative head of a ministry and is appointed by the president of Sri Lanka.
 The post of permanent secretary was created under the Ceylon (Constitution and Independence) Orders in Council 1947 when Ceylon gained self-rule from Britain in 1948.
 Permanent secretaries were commonly appointed from the Ceylon Civil Service, with a few exceptions such as the permanent secretary to the ministry of justice which would be an officer of the judicial service.
 Anandatissa de Alwis was the first person from the private sector to be appointed as permanent secretary.
 The Sri Lankan Constitution of 1972, changed the title to secretary to the ministry.
 Traditionally if the appointee is a serving member of the public service, he or she would leave the service for the duration they hold the appointment.
 In the recent past it has been common for ministry secretaries to be appointed from outside the public service, with some on political grounds at the discretion of the president on the advice of the minister in charge.
 Major General Sanjeewa Munasinghe became the first serving military officer from the regular force to be appointed a ministry secretary in 2020.